-- one week is worth 3 ECTS;
+- one week worth 3 ECTS;

-- two weeks are worth 6 ECTS.
+- two weeks worth 6 ECTS.

 - class participation (20%);

-Participants who successfully complete the assessments will be provided with an academic transcript and a certificate, after the Programme.
+Participants who successfully completed the assessments were provided with an academic transcript and a certificate, after the Programme.

-Director of the Summer School: Professor Paola Gaeta
+Director of the 2013 Summer School: Professor Paola Gaeta

 Coordinator: Ms Valentina Cadelo